Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Cons

 • With only 5 kWh of energy storage, it’s limited in how much electricity it can hold in reserve.
+That being said, when doubled, two batteries cost and are about as efficient as any other battery in its class.

 • It’s only compatible with Enphase solar systems and Enphase microinverters.

 • There is no backward compatibility with other Enphase battery models, so it’s not stackable within its own brand.
+But those batteries were never sold in Australia, so it’s really not a big loss for consumers.

 What is the Tesla Powerwall 2?